Rules of the Eurovision Song Contest: Organisation

-Scrutineers and Executive Supervisors
+Scrutineers and executive supervisors

 The contest's voting procedure is presided over by a scrutineer nominated by the EBU, who is responsible for ensuring that all points are allocated correctly and in turn.
-This role has been a consistent feature of the contest since its first edition, and has evolved into the present-day role of the Executive Supervisor, who is also responsible for overseeing the organisation of the contest on behalf of the EBU, enforcing the rules and monitoring the TV production during the live shows.
-Since 2011, the Executive Supervisor has been assisted by an Event Supervisor, who oversees and coordinates other matters related to the event on behalf of the EBU.
+This role has been a consistent feature of the contest since its first edition, and has evolved into the modern-day role of the executive supervisor, who is also responsible for overseeing the organisation of the contest on behalf of the EBU, enforcing the rules and monitoring the television production during the live shows.
+Since 2011, the executive supervisor has been assisted by an event supervisor (retitled event and security manager in 2023), who oversees and coordinates other matters related to the event on behalf of the EBU.
+Two new additions in 2025 include the ESC director and commercial director, respectively filled by Martin Green and Jurian van der Meer, with the ESC director overseeing the work of the executive supervisor and commercial director.

-The table below outlines the holders of the posts of Executive Supervisor and Event Supervisor in the contest's history:
+The table below outlines the holders of the posts of executive supervisor and event supervisor in the contest's history:

-Reference Group
+Reference group

-The Reference Group is the contest's executive committee and works on behalf of all participating countries in the contest.
+The reference group is the contest's executive committee and works on behalf of all participating broadcasters in the contest.
 The group of broadcast executives and producers from various EBU member organisations meets four to five times a year, and its role is to approve the development and format of the contest, secure financing, control the contest's branding, raise public awareness, and to oversee the yearly preparations of the contest with the host broadcaster.

-The composition of the Reference Group consists of a Chairperson, three elected members from among the Heads of Delegations, the Executive Producer(s) of the host broadcaster from the upcoming host country as well as the two previous hosts, up to another two invited members with relevant competence and experience, and the contest's Executive Supervisor.
-The elected Chairperson typically comes from an EBU member broadcaster which does not participate in the contest, therefore allowing a degree of neutrality to the role.
+The composition of the group consists of a chairperson, three elected members from among the heads of delegations, the executive producer(s) of the upcoming contest as well as of the two previous contests, up to another two invited members with relevant competence and experience, and the contest's executive supervisor.
+Previously, the chairperson typically comes from a EBU member broadcaster which does not participate in the contest, though this has been abolished; the chairperson is currently elected from among all member broadcasters' personnel, with the chosen candidate going on to serve a two-year term.